 Recruitment and selection methods can vary depending on what you do however typically you will need to complete an online application form.
 If shortlisted you will then be invited to an interview or asked to attend an assessment centre.
 Many graduate schemes will ask you to take an aptitude or psychometric test as part of their selection process.

-myCareer Digital Resources also has a range of aptitude and psychometric tests that will give you the opportunity to practise numerical, verbal and logical reasoning tests.
+Our Digital career resources also have a range of aptitude and psychometric tests that will give you the opportunity to practise numerical, verbal and logical reasoning tests.
 On completion of the tests, you will receive a report with your score and details of where you went wrong and how to answer correctly in the future.

 If you are applying for a graduate scheme, nearly all companies include aptitude and psychometric tests as part of their application process – some use them to filter candidates in the first instance and to identify candidates to invite to the next stage of the process.
 We therefore advise that you start practising these tests early so you can improve your chances of performing well in the real thing.